gary-archer/oauth.websample1/README.md

 127.0.0.1 localhost api.authsamples-dev.com
 ```

-Ensure that Node.js is installed, then run the start script:
+Then run the start script to run the SPA and API in separate terminal windows:

 ```bash
 ./start.sh